robotcodedev/robotcode/docs/03_reference/cli.md

    Show tests where the tag is present.  [default: no-tests]

+- `--tasks / --no-tasks`

+   Show tasks where the tag is present.  [default: no-tasks]

 - `--full-paths / --no-full-paths`

    Show full paths instead of releative.  [default: no-full-paths]

-- `--exclude-by-longname TEXT`
+- `--by-longname TEXT`

-   Excludes tests/tasks or suites by longname.
+   Select tests/tasks or suites by longname.

 - `--version`